-- To maintain the existing streetscape rhythm and sense of spaciousness. - To maintain the existing spacious backyard character and enhance the area's leafy feel. - Ensure buildings are setback no less than the average distance of the front setback of the adjoining properties on either side or 9m, whichever is less. - Ensure buildings are setback from both side boundaries in accordance with the prevailing streetscape spacing. - Ensure buildings are sufficiently setback from rear boundaries to maintain the open, backyard character of the immediate area, where this exists. - Provide a secluded private open space area with a minimum dimension of 4m to enable the planting and retention of large trees. - Ensure new development on a corner site is adequately set back to provide a transition between the adjoining buildings. - Give preference to units set one behind the other as opposed to side by side townhouses.
+- To maintain and enhance the existing streetscape rhythm. - To maintain the existing backyard character and enhance the area's leafy feel. - Ensure buildings are setback no less than the average distance of the front setback of the adjoining properties on either side or 9m, whichever is less. - Ensure buildings in the heritage overlay are setback in line with or behind the adjoining heritage buildings in accordance with Council's Heritage Policy. - Ensure buildings are setback from at least one side boundary in accordance with the prevailing streetscape spacing. - Ensure buildings are sufficiently setback from rear boundaries to maintain the open, backyard character of the immediate area where this exists. - Provide a secluded private open space area with a minimum dimension of 4m to enable the planting and retention of large trees. - Ensure new development on a corner site is adequately set back to provide a transition between the adjoining buildings.

 - Dwellings set too far forward.

 - Boundary to boundary development.

-- Attached side-by-side town houses

-- Dwellings built to or close to their rear boundary with other dwellings.
+- Dwellings built to or close to their rear boundary with other residential properties.